TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 ---

-There are neither analytics and third party analytics on the site, nor they are on any projects and applications that I developed.
+There are neither analytics and third party analytics on this site, nor they are on any projects and applications that have I developed.
 No cookies, first party, third party or tracking cookies , will be stored on your computer.
 No logs will be send over the internet.